 The Big Day: Tips for the Wise

-It's helpful to share this list with someone in your wedding party or family so that they can help keep these things in mind!
+It's helpful to share this page with someone in your wedding party or family so that they can help keep these things in mind.

 Find that good light!
-Get ready in a room that has a ton of natural light.
+Both parties should get ready in a room that has a ton of natural light.
 You want to avoid ugly yellow hotel lighting.
+Ask the front desk when you check in for a room with the best natural light.
 Ask your hair and makeup person to put their station by the best source of natural light like a big window or sliding door.
 You will look fabulous.

 Bring real hangers.
 Your dress and suit deserve that nice wooden hanger!

-Bring along the invitation.
-Grab it now and set it aside, along with any heirloom details you want captured.
+Bring along the goodies.
+Grab it now and set it aside, along with any heirloom details like shoes, special jewelry, vow books you want captured.

 Drink out of REAL glassware.
 No plastic champagne flutes.
 It's an elegant day and you deserve the most elegant details.